 The answer to the question, how long does Narcan last is anywhere from 30 to 90 minutes.
 To further understand how long the effects of Narcan can last, it’s crucial to understand how Naloxone works and what needs to happen if someone overdoses on opioids.
 This is because the effects of opioids typically last longer than Narcan.
 Therefore, individuals that overdose on opioids may need to repeat their dosage of Narcan as a form of opioid overdose treatment.

 Also, if people use opioids while Naloxone is in their systems, they’ll probably not feel the effects of the opioids.
 As a result, such people may take more opioids.
 Then, once the Narcan wears off, they will be more likely to overdose.

-What Does Narcan Work on?
+What Does Narcan Work On?

-Narcan is classified as an opioid antagonist, meaning it binds to opioid receptors and blocks the effects of opioid drugs that someone may have taken.
+Narcan is classified as an opioid antagonist.
+This means that it binds to opioid receptors and blocks the effects of opioid drugs that someone may have taken.
 If a person overdoses on opioids, like pain relievers or illicit substances – like heroin – Narcan can return that person’s breathing patterns to normal.

 Breathing is one of the essential functions slowed by opioids.
-When someone takes a dose that is more than their brain and body can handle, their breathing can slow to a dangerous or deadly level.
+When someone takes a dose of opioids that’s more than that person’s brain and body can handle, his or her breathing can slow to a dangerous or deadly level.
 That is an opioid overdose.

 The signs of an opioid overdose include: